Miserlou/Zappa/README.md

 Note that you must supply your own Lambda ARN and Role ARNs in this case, as they may not have been created for you.

-You can use get the JSON output directly with `--json`, and specify the output file with `--output`.
+You can get the JSON output directly with `--json`, and specify the output file with `--output`.

 ### Status